 After Guy Fawkes was captured he was imprisoned in the Tower of London where he was questioned about the plot.

-This is his signature before and after questioning - what do you think happened to him from the way his signature changed?You can get a closer look at the differences between the two signatures over at the National Archive's website.© National Achives
+This is his signature before and after questioning - what do you think happened to him from the way his signature changed?Many people think he was tortured during his questioning and that's why his handwriting changed so much.© National Achives

 Guy Fawkes and many of his fellow plotters were brutally executed.